Port Taranaki

 Adjacent features include the city of New Plymouth, the New Plymouth Power Station and the Sugar Loaf Islands Marine Protected Area (SLIMPA).

 History

 The port was established in 1875, and construction of the main breakwater began in 1881 with Frederic Carrington ceremoniously laying the first stone.

 In 2007, Port Taranaki became the first port in New Zealand to receive official recognition for its harbour safety management systems.

 In 2013, the port purchased most of the site of the decommissioned New Plymouth Power Station.
 This site is adjacent to the port and provided an additional 18 ha of land.

 In 2016, the port became the first port in New Zealand to be smoke free.

+In 2017, the port purchased a new tug boat Kinaki which replaced a 45-year-old vessel Kupe.
+It joined a fleet of two other tugs Tukana and Rupe.
+Tug Karoo replaced the Rupe in 2024.